charlespeach/charlespeach.github.io/_posts/2013-12-26-blocks-procs-dsl-ruby.md

 So whats happening inside the `routes` method?

 1. `routes` takes in a block, which gets converted to a proc using the `&` keyword.
-2. It is then converted back into a block when being passed to instance_eval.
+2. It is then converted back into a block when being passed to `instance_eval`.
 3. The 'match' method gets called within this instance instead of the root context.

 Now lets try using it!